 A Company Permissions Template is a set of role-based permissions that can be assigned to one or more Procore users in a company.
 The permissions settings in a company permissions template define what actions users can perform and what information they can view in each Procore Company level tool.

 A Configurable Fieldset is a group of data-entry fields that your company's Procore Administrator can configure as optional, required or hidden for certain supported Procore tools.
 A configurable fieldset lets you turn data-entry fields ON and OFF and can also work with custom fields.

 In Procore, a Connected App refers to a third-party application built on the Procore OS platform by external developers.
 These applications are NOT owned, operated or supported by Procore.
-When you connect a third-party application to your Procore account, you are authorizing it to both access and use your Procore account on your behalf.
-Authorized applications may be able to use your Procore account in various ways, which include (but are NOT limited to), accessing your Procore account, seeing your contact information and performing a variety of actions in Procore on your behalf.
+When you connect a third-party application to your Procore account, you are authorising it to both access and use your Procore account on your behalf.
+Authorised applications may be able to use your Procore account in various ways, which include (but are NOT limited to), accessing your Procore account, seeing your contact information and performing a variety of actions in Procore on your behalf.

 Construction Administration (CA) refers to the observations performed by a project's Designer on a construction project.